-Mead is judged in four subclasses: (a) Traditional Sweet, (b) Traditional Dry, (c) Varietal Sweet, and (d) Varietal Dry.
-Traditional meads contain only honey, water, yeast, and no other flavoring additives.
-Varietal meads include melomels, pymets, cysers, metheglins, hippocras, braggots, sac meads, and desert meads.
+Meads are judged in two subclasses: (a) Sweet, and (b) Dry.
 Entrants may submit one exhibit in each of these respective subclasses.
 An exhibit consists of one, clear, uncolored, glass standard 750ml wine bottle.
 Punt bottles are acceptable as long as they are standard pattern wine bottles.
 Tee, tasting, or mushroom-style corks are acceptable closures; traditional, inserted corks will not be accepted by the Show Secretary.
 Bottles should be filled to a point precisely two (2) centimeters from the bottom of the cork.
 All mead must be produced from honey produced by the Exhibitor.
 All entries will be tasted.
-Judges evaluate entries on the following: confirmation with the criteria set forth herein; cleanliness of the container and closure; cleanliness and clarity of the contents; correct fill level; color; clarity; lack of sediment; aroma; flavor; body; balance; complexity; finish; and influence of honey on the final product.
+Judges evaluate entries on the following: confirmation with the criteria set forth herein; cleanliness of the container and closure; cleanliness and clarity of the contents; correct fill level; color; clarity; lack of sediment; aroma; flavor, including maturity, body, balance, complexity, and finish; and influence of honey on the final product.
 A white index card with a description of the type or style of mead and the full recipe (including all ingredients) must accompany each exhibit.
 The Exhibitor should also note on the white card if they have submitted a second bottle for chilled tasting.